 11. What are your rights?

-If we need to use your personal information for any reasons beyond those stated above, we will discuss this with you and ask for your explicit consent.
+If we need to use your personal information for any reasons beyond those stated above, we will discuss this with you.
 Under the Data Protection Act 2018 you have the following rights:

 FURTHER INFORMATION ABOUT YOUR RIGHTS